wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

     * <a target="_blank" href="https://www.youtube.com/watch?v=4wGns611G4w">VIDEO</a>: Anatomy of Azure Policy by John Savill.
     <br /><br />

-Using Azure Policy is free for Azure resources, but there's a fee associated for each Arc resource (on-premises or other cloud).
+Using Azure Policy is free for Azure resources, but there's a fee for Arc resources on-premises or in other clouds.

 Popular governance actions enforced with Azure Policy include:
    * Enforcing the consistent application of taxonomic tags